Labs64/laravel-boilerplate/README.md

 # A Laravel 5 Boilerplate Project

+## About

+The goal of this project is...
+TBD

-## Contributing
+## How to contribute

-Thank you for considering contributing to this boilerplate!
+Fork the repository, read the [CONTRIBUTE](CONTRIBUTE.md) file and make some changes.
+Once you're done with your changes send a pull request and check [CI validation status](https://netlicensing.io).
+Thanks!

 ## License

-This boilerplate is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This boilerplate is open-sourced software licensed under the [MIT license](LICENSE).